 What Causes Cold Sores?

-Are you looking for the best treatment to stop cold sores fast?
+Are you looking for excellent treatment to stop cold sores fast?
 Naturally, they can be annoying, inconvenient, and they tend to come at the worst times.
 Most people would do just about anything to prevent them.
-The best way to stop cold sores is to know your triggers and to understand why cold sores happen.
-Learn why they appear, what causes them to begin with, and how to get rid of them.
+The number one way to stop cold sores is to know your triggers and to understand why cold sores happen.
+Learn why they appear, what causes them in the first place, and how to get rid of them.
 Here we’ll talk about all of these topics.

 Why do some people get cold sores and not others?

 Cold sores, also called “fever blisters,” can be triggered by fevers or colds.
 Most people develop cold sores from a depletion of vitamins such as Vitamin D and Vitamin C. They’re most common during the winter when people’s immune systems are compromised or overworked.
 Likewise, they’re common when sickness is traveling around.
 For instance, if everyone at work has had the same cold, cold sores may also be common.